-Fast-forward to this weekend: You’re bundled up, sitting next to the fire, hot cocoa in hand and perhaps a beautifully decorated tree behind you.
+You’re bundled up, sitting next to the fire, hot cocoa in hand and perhaps a beautifully decorated tree behind you.
 Few moments can compete with the warmth and comfort resonating from the holidays.
-But have you considered that, while you’re enjoying the Christmas spirit, your car is shivering outside in the cold, just like Tim and I were?
+But have you considered that, while you’re enjoying the Christmas spirit, your car is shivering outside in the cold?

-This holiday season is expected to be one of the biggest travel periods of the year, with AAA estimating over 100 million will be on the move during an 11-day stretch.
+This holiday season is expected to be one of America’s biggest travel periods of the year, with AAA estimating over 107 million will be on the move during an 11-day stretch.
 AAA’s business revolves around assisting sidelined travelers and, with the holidays’ expected level of activity this year, business should be booming.

-Across the Atlantic, the United Kingdom’s Automobile Association predicted last year that the Monday morning following New Year’s Day, more motorists would be greeted by cars refusing to start than on any other day of the year.
+The United Kingdom’s Automobile Association predicted that on the Monday morning following New Year’s Day, more motorists would be greeted by cars refusing to start than on any other day of the year.
 Luckily, there are some precautions you can take to make sure you don’t wake up to a dead battery after the holidays.
 From John Paul: “To avoid being one of these motorists, have your car’s battery checked if it is more than 3 years old—the typical life of a battery is 3-5 years depending where you live.”

 The cold temperatures up north will accelerate your batteries demise but even if you’re enjoying a palm-tree Christmas, be sure to have your car battery’s age checked as you’re wrapping up your last-minute shopping.
 It’s easy to enjoy a few days off for the holidays, but extending that vacation because of a car that won’t start the next morning isn’t exactly beginning a new year on the right foot.